cis198-2016s/slides/01/content.md

 ---
 ## Move Semantics

-- Moving ownership is semantic; it doesn't involve moving data.
+- Moving ownership is semantic; it doesn't involve moving data under the hood.
-- TODO: other thoughts?
+    - Again, since moves are computed at compile time, data does not need to be invalidated at runtime, since it's guaranteed not to be used. // TODO Reword this.
+- Moves are implicit; no need to use something like C++'s `std::move`.

 ---
 ## Ownership